 In Tennessee, a timeshare contract can be canceled within:

 Under Tennessee law, the right to cancel can't be waived.
 (Tenn.
 Code Ann. § 66-32-114(c).)

 A public offering statement contains general information about the timeshare development.
-In a Tennessee timeshare sale, the timeshare developer must provide the purchaser with a copy of the public offering statement before transferring the timeshare and no later than the date of the sales contract (Tenn.
-Code Ann. § 66-32-114(a)).
+In a Tennessee timeshare sale, the timeshare developer must provide the purchaser with a copy of the public offering statement before transferring the timeshare and no later than the sales contract date.
+A timeshare contract is also voidable until you receive the public offering statement.
+(Tenn.
+Code Ann. § 66-32-114(a).)